 Limitations on the Information you’re able to Share

-This is principally to prevent lost revenue to Airbnb from bookings that hosts and guests try to arrange outside their platform.
+Airbnb do this principally to prevent lost revenue due to bookings that hosts and guests try to arrange outside of the Airbnb platform.
 Censored communications include things like personal contact information.

-Hosts want to feel comfortable with prospective guests before accepting a reservation request.
-One downside of this limitation is that it makes it difficult for you to acquire supplementary information when undertaking your “due diligence” on enquiring guests.
+Nonetheless, hosts still want to feel comfortable with prospective guests before accepting a reservation request.
+One downside of this limitation is the difficulty in acquiring supplementary information when undertaking ‘due diligence’ on inquiring guests.

 Communication Tactics for ‘Filling in the Blanks’

-Despite this limitation, there are still ways and means to learn about your guests on the platform prior to accepting reservation requests.
+Despite this limitation, there are still ways to learn about your guests on the platform prior to accepting reservation requests.

 Be courteous in your requests for information, and explain that you simply like to understand who you’re opening up your home to.
-You’re also able to emphasize your desire to better understand your guests so as to provide the best possible hosting experience to them upon their arrival.
+Also emphasize your desire to better understand your guests so that you’re able to provide the best possible hosting experience for them.

 Remember to remain compliant with Airbnb’s Non-Discrimination Policy when asking any personal or probing questions.